Muhimbi/PDF-Converter-Services-Online/clients/v1/csharp/README.md

 You may need to adjust the path to the jar file.

 The command provided above generates the C# client using the default settings, including a unit-test framework and incomplete documentation.
-As this is of no use to us, and we need to tweak some other settings, you can find the exact command we used in [`generate-client.sh`](generate-client.sh)
+As this is of no use to us, and we need to tweak some other settings as well, you can find the exact command we used in [`generate-client.sh`](generate-client.sh)

+Once the client code has been generated it must be build using the C# compiler.
+The commands for carrying out the build can be found in `client\build.bat` (Windows) and `client\build.sh` (Linux).
+You may need to make some changes to suit your requirements.

 <br/>